-You may have noticed that Dr. Irving Eckstein and Dr. Azariy Yusupov specialize in “Orthodontics and Dentofacial Orthopedics.”
+You may have noticed that Dr. Azariy Yusupov specializes in “Orthodontics and Dentofacial Orthopedics.”
 While most people have heard of orthodontics, many can be confused by the “dentofacial orthopedics” part of the title.
 We can explain!

 One of the nine specialties is “Orthodontics and Dentofacial Orthopedics.”
 You probably know that an orthodontist straightens teeth, and indeed: “ortho” comes from the Greek term for “straight” or “correct,” and “dontic” from the Greek term for “teeth.”
 But what about dentofacial orthopedics?
 “Dentofacial” is “teeth” plus “face” while “ortho” again means “straight” and “pedic” is from the Greek term for “child.”